 Community and Justice Studies

-Professors Weisman and Roncolato (Program Coordinators), Callen, Donmoyer, Martin, Moore, Tompkins, and Wilson
+Professors Roncolato and Weisman (Program Coordinators), Callen, Donmoyer, Roberson, Tompkins, Wilson

 Community and Justice Studies (COMJ) investigates challenges facing communities, analyzes key methods of social action, develops ethical reasoning, and directly engages students in responsible engagement in our community.
 COMJ offers students an intellectual framework for understanding social systems, structures, movements and how these shape society, especially in relationship to power and oppression.
-The course of study has the following objectives: 1) to provide students with the tools to develop deep civic knowledge, sophisticated civic skills, and life-long civic values; 2) to support the development of thoughtful and ethical democratic engagement; 3) to embed students’ experiences of engagement in a broader social, political, and economic context of place; 4) to equip students for complex thinking about social issues by providing them with theoretical and empirical tools for understanding communities and the dynamics of change within them; 5) to encourage students to examine and perhaps revise their beliefs about community life and its needs and assets, as well as responsibilities to one’s community.
+The course of study synthesizes critical interrogation of power, sustained community engagement, and self-reflexivity to provide students the tools to become critical engaged citizens.

 Note: students may not complete programs in both Community and Justice Studies and Values, Ethics, and Social Action.